codeshaunted-legacy/style/c++.md

 doExampleStuff(); // does example stuff
 ```
 ### File Comments
 At the top of every file there should be at least two comments, the first one containing the name of your team and project, separated by a dash.
 And, a second one with the name of the file.
-An optional third comment can contain the boilerplate of your license.
+An optional third comment can contain a description of what the file contains.
+A fourth comment can contain the boilerplate to your license.
 ```cpp
 // codeshaunted - example
 // example.cc